CP4 fuel pump failure causes and prevention in modern diesel trucks

 The good news?
-Most CP4 failures are preventable with proper maintenance and fuel-lubricity management.
+Most CP4 failures are preventable with proper fuel lubricity management and basic maintenance.

 Read the rest of this entry >>